 1. Castilian: As mentioned above it is the official language of Spain and over 45 million people in Spain speak it.
 It is also the dominant language in every part of Spain, even when they are multilingual.

 2. Catalan: Catalan is a Romance language named for its origins in Catalonia, in what is northeastern Spain and adjoining parts of France.
 It is spoken by 4.6 million people and it is the national and only official language of Andorra, and a co-official language of the Spanish autonomous communities of Catalonia, where Barcelona forms part of, the Balearic Islands and the Valencian community (see point 4).

 3. Galician.
 Its an official language of the region Galicia in the north-west corner of Spain next to Portugal.
-Gallego, as the language is called in Spanish, is spoken by 2.6 million people Oficial en Galicia.
-2.600.000 hablantes.
+Gallego, as the language is called in Spanish, is spoken by 2.6 million people in Galicia.
 The language is close to the Portuguese language, because Galicia and Portugal were united during the medieval times.

 4. Valencian.
 It is an official language in the region around the city Valencia and is spoken by 2 million people.
 It is the language spoken in the Valencian Community in Spain and the name used to refer to the Catalan in that area.
 In the Valencian Community, Valencian is the traditional language and is co-official with Spanish.

 5. Basque.
 The language is called euskera in Bask language and Vasco in Spanish, and it is an official language of the Basque country, where San Sebastián is, and the region of Navarra.
 The language is spoken by 900.000 people and is one of the oldest in Europe, even older than Latin.
 In compare to all other languages in Europe that belong to a family of languages (Indo-Germanic, Uralic, Turkic or Semitic language), Vasco has no generic relation to any other language.
 That is why Vasco called an isolated language.